Caprox-eu/Proxmox-Kubernetes-Engine/readme.md

 # Proxmox Kubernetes Engine (PKE)
-PKE (Proxmox Kubernetes Engine) is a solution for deploying and managing high available Kubernetes clusters directly on Proxmox VE environments.
-It is designed for homelabbers and Small and medium enterprises as a simpler yet flexible alternative to OpenShift, Tanzu, or Rancher.
+PKE (Proxmox Kubernetes Engine) is a solution for automatically deploying and managing high available Kubernetes clusters directly on Proxmox VE environments.
+It is designed for homelabbers and small and medium enterprises (KMUs/SMEs) as a simpler yet flexible alternative to OpenShift, Tanzu, or Rancher.
 It does not require SSH access or modifications to your Proxmox VE nodes.

 ![Image description](https://i.ibb.co/6JVF7Z23/background-drawio-2.png)